-Osceola County combines two amazing assets together: a rich history with a promising future.
-As home to one of the largest tourist destinations in the world, there was much for our Obassadors to learn about “the other half” of Osceola County – from its farmland roots, homegrown main streets, to its strategically planned future as more residents make their home in Central Florida.
+Osceola County combines together a rich history with a promising future.
+From its farmland roots and homegrown main streets, the county is strategically planning its future as more residents make their home in Central Florida.

-After lunch, the Obassadors toured the Center for Neovation, home of BRIDG in NeoCity, FL.
-The Center will tackle big issues like the “Internet of Things” (IoT) and leverage unique and existing processes in the development of advanced, universal technologies.
-This state-of-the-art facility is just the first step in a 50-year plan to make Central Florida the leader in IoT and advanced sensor development across the globe in NeoCity.
+One of these strategically planned urban cores includes the development of a 500 acre technology district, NeoCity.
+Anchored by a core tenant BRIDG - a 109,000-square-foot semiconductor fabrication facility - NeoCity will tackle big issues like the “Internet of Things” (IoT) and lead in the development of advanced, universal technologies.
+The state-of-the-art facility is just the first step in a 50-year plan to make Central Florida the leader in IoT and advanced sensor development across the globe.

 The BRIDG facility that anchors the future Neocity technology district in Osceola County.